Ntumanova1/ProjectMovie/README.md

 ### Data Cleaning and Preparation
 - Data loading and inspection.
 - Handling errors, missing values.
 - Data cleaning and formatting.
-The excel file after the data cleaning & preparation process can be downloaded here -
+The excel file after the data cleaning & preparation process can be downloaded here - [Ready to use Dashboard](https://github.com/user-attachments/files/19238692/Dashboard.Excel.xlsx)